ScripterSaurav/TG-Indexer/README.md

-# Telegram Index
+# Telegram Indexer

-> Python Web App which indexes a telegram channel(or a chat) and serves its files for download.
+> Python Web App which indexes a telegram channel (or a chat) and serves its files for download and stream over Https.

 ## To-Do 📚

-- [ ] Implement multi-client feature
+- [ ] Implement multi-client support
 - [ ] Cache System support
-- [ ] channel chat lock functionality
+- [ ] channel lock functionality
-- [ ] channel chat Hide Support
+- [ ] channel card Hide Support